 - 1. What is Bash?
 Write one or two sentences. - 2.
 Explain briefly what the difference is between .bashrc and .bash_profile? - 3.
 How do you show all the directories that are listed in the PATH environment variable? - 4.
 What is the PATH variable good for?
 Write max three sentences. - 5.
 What is the file descriptor FD0 normally used for (by default)? - 6.
-Redirect the standard output and the standard error of Bash> ls wrong_path_or_file to the same file called shell.out.
+Provide the command line that redirects the standard output and the standard error of Bash> ls wrong_path_or_file to the same file called shell.out.